|Revised May 21, 2019

 In any case the safety stop switch must be fail-safe: The robot handler must demonstrate that by dropping, or letting go of the stop mechanism the robot comes to an immediate stop and makes no further movement.
 The stop mechanism does not need to cut primary power as long as it can be demonstrated that the robot reliably comes to a complete halt.

 The safety stop mechanism may be built to allow the robot to continue its run after it is reengaged.
 The intent of this feature is to stop the robot and allow it to continue if, for example, a small child runs in front of the robot.
-The safety switch should be able to stop the robot rapidly (within a few seconds all motion must stop) and completely to prevent damage to itself or the environment.
+The safety switch should be able to stop the robot rapidly (within 3 seconds all motion must stop) and completely to prevent damage to itself or the environment.
 The safety switch will not be used to stop the robot in order to reposition the robot or remove an obstacle like a garbage can from the robot’s path.
 If the robot is stopped temporarily, it may continue and the time during which the robot was paused will be subtracted from the final score.
 In other words, there is no time penalty for stopping the robot due to safety concerns.

-No other “remote” control beyond the safety stop is allowed.
+No other “remote” control beyond the safety stop is allowed during a contest run.

 Each contestant is fully responsible for any damage to person or property caused directly or indirectly by his or her robot.
 The Seattle Robotics Association, including the Seattle Robotics Society, is not responsible for any damages caused by any competing robots.